 Let’s break it down.
 If you have a goal of placing eight employees, it will take 30 candidate screenings in order to get 20 onboards to reach your goal.
 That means that only 27% of candidates that you screen make it to the job.
 Add to that the fact that the average redeployment rate in staffing is only 20%, and you’ve got room for serious improvement in the recruiter-candidate dynamic.

 The next blog in this series will dive into how technology is changing the way recruiters work.
-See you on the flip side!
+Check it out here!